Lipov Lad: Characteristics

+Parks

+In the block between the Bulevar Kralja Aleksandra and Vranjanska streets, there are green areas between the buildings within the block.
+They are called by numbers, and starting from the lowest section are Prvi Parkić (First Little Park, behind 276 Buelvar Kralja Aleksandra), Drugi Parkić (No. 282), Treći Parkić (No. 288), Čevtrti Parkić (No. 294), and Peti Parkić (No. 298).

 Peti Park

-Peti Park (Serbian for "fifth park") is a small green area in the north-eastern corner of the neighborhood, on the corner of the Stanislava Sremčevića and Despota Olivera (formerly Toneta Tomšiča, name still largely used by the reporters) streets.
+Peti Parkić or Peti Park ("fifth park") is a small green area in the north-eastern corner of the neighborhood, on the corner of the Stanislava Sremčevića and Despota Olivera (formerly Toneta Tomšiča, name still largely used by the reporters) streets.
 In the mid-2005, city government cut trees in this area for the purpose of building a commercial complex.
 Local population protested, trying to keep the green area while city government claimed that the area was designed for construction in 1980s and that mini-park was just a temporary solution.

 However, local residents gained a popular support among Belgraders and celebrities for their cause, as at one point even police was involved to make the construction possible.
 The investor, "Crnotravac", claimed to have legally obtained all necessary permits and tried to break into the parcel to start preparatory works.
 One night, a bulldozer broke into the lot, cutting numerous trees and demolishing a basketball court.
 Residents organized 24-hour watches to prevent this in the future, while musicians performed live and organized concerts on location.
 The protesters also gained support from various experts and politicians, including municipal and city legislators, and even from Boris Tadić, President of Serbia at the time.
 In January 2008 municipality of Zvezdara re-planted 31 firs in circular pattern in an effort to keep the park.
 Staunch defense of the park made worldwide news.

 In October 2021, mayor Dragan Đilas announced that the deal was reached with the investor, who will be awarded another lot in some other part of the city.
 Residents declared "a victory".
 In May 2021, deputy mayor Goran Vesić stated that the former administration deceived everyone, as the land remained in investor's ownership, claiming he negotiated with the investor in the fall of 2020, so the investor decided to donate the land to the city.
 In that same month city finally began works on the lot which will turn, still mostly a meadow, into the proper park.
 The works were halted a month later, as residents disagreed with the way the park was arranged, since it differs from the project they agreed upon.

 As one of the first mass protests of the citizens against the "investors' urbanism", the park became "famous" and a "symbol of citizens' fight".